-- 1. Tube contains a weak anticoagulant - 2.
+- 1. Tube does not contain an anticoagulant - 2.
 It contains potassium oxalate/sodium fluoride - 3.
 This tube is used for collecting plasma. - 4.
 It is used for Fasting Blood Sugar, the lactate test - 5.
 Fluoride works as an anti-glycolytic that inhibits glycolysis in erythrocytes, stabilizing glucose levels in the tube - 6.
 Fluoride forms a stable complex with magnesium ions, which are essential cofactors for the enzyme Enolase.
 By binding to magnesium, fluoride inhibits Enolase activity, thereby blocking glycolytic pathway